 "Reverence, Respect, Responsibility...
-Excellence in Academics and in Faith Formation"
+What starts here can change the world."

 The Philosophy of St. Patrick School

 St. Patrick School is a unique Christian community organized to foster the spiritual, moral, intellectual, social, emotional, and physical growth of each person in a spirit of dedication, freedom, and love that is based on the Gospel message.